WandersonAlves/generator-kube-microservice-node/app/templates/README.md

 Inside the composition root, we import all controllers and `inversifyjs` takes care to setup our application (as seen on `src/index.ts`)

-To use swagger, see documentation of `swagger-express-ts` (https://github.com/olivierlsc/swagger-express-ts)

 ### Services

 The service layer extends the `BaseController<T>` which has all methods to handle the mongoose model (with has typings too!).